thomastech/CAN2Cluster/README.md

 * Jan-04-2019: Received Microchip CAN-Bus Analyzer Tool.
 * Jan-08-2019: Received Instrument Cluster.
 CAN-Bus control working with Analyzer Tool.
 * Jan-21-2019: CAN-Bus Test Software Video Demo now available.
 See Video Demo section below.
 * Feb-01-2019: Gauge animation functions completed.
+* **Feb-12-2019: Project complete.
+All Features are Working.**

 ### Notes & Comments
+CAN2Cluster is a interactive desktop display that is best described as a car lover's art piece.
+It uses a 2009 Ford Mustang instrument cluster that has a two channel CAN-Bus communication port for control.
+Based on popular Arduino hardware, the CAN-Bus is used to animate the instrument cluster's gauges and warning lights.

-The goal of the project is to create a CAN-Bus controlled instrument cluster for entertaining desktop demonstrations.
-Based on popular Arduino hardware, it will animate the instrument cluster's gauges and warning lights.
-Besides pre-defined animations, there will be serial host access that will allow the user to manually control the gauges and indicators.
+There's some interesting features too.
+An MP3 Audio Player is used to create the sounds of a rev'ing V8 motor that is synced to the gauges and indicators.
+For realism, an automobile ignition key is used to "start" the engine.
+There's also a hand-held IR remote that can control a dozen different functions.
+There's also serial terminal host access that allows the user to manually control the gauges and indicators.

 The code could be adapted for a variety of applications, For example:
 - Automobile Instrument Cluster Tester.